NiclasScheiber/ServiceOptionRequest-in-ONE-Record/1R_GoodPractice_ServiceOptionRequest.md

 The provider has the power to accept or reject a service.
 The provider can have the booker fill in certain parameters defined by the provider.

 The status of a service (acceptance/rejection) has to be visible to booker and provider alike.
-Visilibity may be delegated to other stakeholders of the transport chain.
+Visibility of a booked service may be delegated to other stakeholders of the transport chain.

 ## Solution approach